Legal Protection That Helps Musicians Get Paid

 How Copyright Helps Musicians Make Money

 Musicians make money by giving permission to use their music.
 If you create music, you can share your exclusive rights with others for a fee.
 This is called music licensing.
 On the flip side, if you use music that belongs to someone else, depending how you use it, you need to get permission via different types of licenses.
 Without the protection of the Copyright Law, anyone could use music without paying for it, and the creator would never get paid.
 With the law, there are several ways musicians can make money.
-Your copyright ownership is granted automatically once you've fixed your work to a tangible medium, however we recommend registering your copyright to maximize your protections under the law.
+Your copyright ownership is granted automatically once you've fixed your work to a tangible medium.
+In order to enforce copyright ownership, however, creators must register their work with the US Copyright Office and may be entitled to monetary damages if their rights are infringed upon.